lamegaton/lamegaton.github.io/_posts/notebook/javascript/2020-09-28-basic-javascript.md

 This example implement jQuery.
 So we have an HTML file with div id="text" and we want to change Hello to  Hello, dolly.

-<div id="test">Hello, this is wrapped with a div, you can open your console and test it.</div>
+<div id="test" style="background-color:#CCFFCC">Hello, this is wrapped with a div, you can open your console and test it.</div>

 ```html